 Ricardo La Volpe

 La Volpe's fingerprints are all over the Mexican game from the tactical modifications he made in the 1990s.
 That's sort of the issue with hiring La Volpe, though.
 Rather than a hire seen as taking Mexican soccer forward and building on the progress made by Osorio, it would be the same man who took El Tri to the 2006 World Cup.
-At 66 years old, La Volpe may be ready for one last go-round before he is off to enjoy retirement, but whether Mexico would hire a coach of his vintage is a big question.
+At 66 years old, La Volpe may be ready for one last go-round before he is off to enjoy retirement.
+Whether Mexico would hire a coach of his vintage also is a big question.